wpgbrown/websnake/README.md

 # websnake
-A simple and work in progress (currently basic) snake game
+A simple and work in progress snake game